keyboard_arrow_up

 Relative Vibration

-The measurement of an object’s vibration in comparison to a fixed point on the object.
+The measurement of an object’s vibration relative to a fixed point on the object itself, useful in assessing internal movement and stability.

 Remote Conditioners